sebjwallace/HTM-theory-viz/CorticalLayers.md

 There are two major types of neurons in the cortex: stellate and pyramidal.
 The majority of them are pyramidal.
 They both have a specific morphology for pattern recognition.
 They can recognize hundreds of unique neural activity patterns of their neighbors.
 Their dendrites grow down, left/right (and up for pyramidal neurons).
 The key property of these neurons is that they operate in complete ignorance.
 When they grow their dendrites they don't know who they're going to connect to.
 They don't know what any pattern means.
 All they do is just form synapses with whatever neighboring axons they can find and re-enforce their synaptic connections with Spike-Timing-Dependant-Platicity.

 Leaving the details aside for now, here is the general structure of the cortical layers and their dominant cell types.
+(Triangles = pyramidal, Circles = stellate)

 ![cortex_layers](https://github.com/sebjwallace/HTM-theory/blob/master/layersinfo.png)

 Although every cell has the same processing mechanism, they operate differently depending on who they're connected to.
-For example, neurons in layer 4 who connect to each other have a different function from the cells in layer 6 that connect to layer 3, 5 and input axons.
+For example, neurons in layer 4 who connect to each other have a different function from the cells in layer 6 that connect to layers 3, 5 and input axons.

+Starting with the feedforward inputs from other regions, the thalumas, etc. the primary input layer is layer 4.
+On the way to layer 4 the layer 6 cells form synapses to input axons.
+Layer 4 performs the first classification of inputs then feeds onto layers 2/3 for further classification.
+From layers 2/3 the output feeds to other regions.

 ![cortex_layers_map](https://github.com/sebjwallace/HTM-theory/blob/master/layersmap.png)